evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 * Monitor data quality, feature, and prediction drift over time.
 * Track ML model quality for classification, regression, ranking, and recommendations.
 This includes assessing models in champion/challenger and shadow mode.
-* Keep an eye on text data (e.g., sentiment, drift, trigger words) for NLP and LLM models by tracking inputs and output properties.
+* Monitor changes in text data (e.g., sentiment, drift, trigger words) for NLP and LLM models.
 * Monitor embeddings drift.
 * Track the results of test suites that include multiple evaluations.